conduktor/conduktor-docs/docs/gateway/demos/security/header-injection.md

 import Tabs from '@theme/Tabs'; import TabItem from '@theme/TabItem';

-# Dynamic Header Injection & Removal
+# Dynamic header injection and removal

 There are multiple interceptors available for manipulating headers, either injection or regex based removal.

 This demo will run you through some of these use cases step-by-step.

 ## View the full demo in realtime

 <Tabs>
 <TabItem value="Command">